Interview by SARA D. SATÀN

 Soft Palms is the brainchild of wife-and-husband duo Julia Kugel (The Coathangers, White Woods) and Scott Montoya (formerly of The Growlers).
-Their self-title debut album, scheduled for release on July 31st via Everloving Records, is a feast of rich sounds and simple, comforting melodies threading together sock hop rock n' roll, scrappy dream pop, and ethereal torch songs into sultry, spacey, and sublime journey towards brighter horizons; embodied wonderfully on their seductive first single "Rainbows".
+Their self-title debut album, released July 31st on Everloving Records, is a feast of rich sounds and simple, comforting melodies threading together sock hop rock n' roll, scrappy dream pop, and ethereal torch songs into sultry, spacey, and sublime journey towards brighter horizons.

-The album gives off an aura of intimacy while also creating a broader, pastel colored world —a duality achieved through Montoya’s unique and meticulous recording process at the couple’s home studio the Centre Of Mental Arts (COMA), and the magisterial mastering job by longtime friend and collaborator Mick Boggis (Pogues, Mötorhead, 12 Monkeys, Joe Strummer, etc.) who has served as a mentor throughout Montoya’s recording career.
+The album gives off an aura of intimacy while also creating a broader, pastel colored world —a duality achieved through Montoya’s unique and meticulous recording process at the couple’s home studio the Centre Of Mental Arts (COMA), and the magisterial mastering job by longtime friend and collaborator Mick Boggis (Pogues, Mötorhead, 12 Monkeys, Joe Strummer).

 How are you guys?
 Has the recent quarantine changed much of your plans this year and what, if any, opportunities emerged from it?